Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - **NEW**: Components include built-in form validation with real-time feedback
   - **NEW**: Design tokens are centralized for consistent colors, typography, and spacing

-**User Story**: As a user with accessibility needs, I can navigate using screen readers.
+**User Story**: As a user with accessibility needs, I can navigate using screen readers. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
   - All UI elements have proper accessibility labels and hints